 Jobber and retailer margins are less important, but the FTC assumed that they would be essentially unchanged, which is roughly consistent with empirical studies which indicate a pass-through rate of slightly more than 100 percent of state taxes at the retail level (see, for example, Sumner (1981) and Merriman (1994)).
 The industry (who had incentive to say taxes would be costly) argued that at least 112 percent of any tax increase would be passed on at retail (see Impact of the Proposed Resolution on the U.S. Cigarette Industry, op. cit.), but Jeffrey E. Harris calculated that real retailer margins fell by 1.3 percent per year from 1994-1997 while real manufacturer revenues per pack rose by 4.7 percent.
-(See, "Prepared Statement Before the Senate Democratic Task Force" on http://web.mit.edu/jeffrey/harris/senatedemotask98may13.htm.)
+(See, "Prepared Statement Before the Senate Democratic Task Force" on http://web.mit.edu/jeffrey/harris/senatedemotask98may13.htm)

-year.
+The Resolution scaled taxes so that if sales remained constant new tax revenues would be \$15 billion per year.
 Allowing for a 12 percent reduction in sales reduces this amount to about \$13 billion.
 Additionally, current state and federal cigarette excise taxes are about \$14 billion per year.
 Those revenues would also fall by 12 percent.
 Furthermore, the increase in excise taxes would leave smokers with less money to spend on other goods, ultimately reducing income tax revenues.
 Allowing for a conventional estimate of a 25 percent offset on income tax collections, the net effect of the Resolution on total state and federal tax revenues would have been about \$8 billion per year.

-&lt;sup>45 Assuming a current price of \$2, a current profit margin of 33 cents, and a demand elasticity of -.4, linear demand would imply a monopoly price of about \$4.34 while log-linear demand would imply a monopoly price of \$6.67.
+Assuming a current price of \$2, a current profit margin of 33 cents, and a demand elasticity of -.4, linear demand would imply a monopoly price of about \$4.34 while log-linear demand would imply a monopoly price of \$6.67.

-&lt;sup>46 The issue here was somewhat confused because theoretically the class action suits were filed on behalf of consumers, but at least the plaintiffs' attorneys were aggressively represented!
+The issue here was somewhat confused because theoretically the class action suits were filed on behalf of consumers, but at least the plaintiffs' attorneys were aggressively represented!